RonT23/py3Rsim/py3Rsim_package/README.md

 # 3R Spatial Robot Manipulator Simulator Package

-This project provides an implementation of a simple 3R spatial robot manipulator simulator for the simulation of the task of trajectory tracking.
-The package offers a minimal graphical representation and animation capabilities of the data produced.
+This package implements a simple simulator for a 3R spatial robot manipulator, designed to simulate trajectory tracking tasks.
+The package includes basic graphical representations and animation capabilities to visualize the generated data.